 Refer to adult dosing.

 Note: Dosage should be based on an estimate of ideal body weight.
 In morbidly obese children and adolescents, dosage requirement may best be estimated using a dosing weight of IBW + 0.4 (TBW - IBW).
 Dosage should be individualized based upon serum concentration monitoring.
-Initial and periodic plasma drug levels (eg, peak and trough with conventional dosing, post dose level at a prespecified time with extended-interval dosing) should be determined, particularly in critically-ill patients with serious infections or in disease states known to significantly alter aminoglycoside pharmacokinetics (eg, cystic fibrosis, burns, or major surgery).
+Initial and periodic plasma drug concentrations (eg, peak and trough with conventional dosing, post dose level at a prespecified time with extended-interval dosing) should be determined, particularly in critically ill patients with serious infections or in disease states known to significantly alter aminoglycoside pharmacokinetics (eg, cystic fibrosis, burns, or major surgery).
 Some dosing based on gentamicin studies: